dotnet/docs-aspire/docs/fundamentals/networking-overview.md

 1. An explicit <xref:Aspire.Hosting.ProjectResourceBuilderExtensions.WithLaunchProfile%2A> call on the `IResourceBuilder<ProjectResource>`.
 1. The `DOTNET_LAUNCH_PROFILE` environment variable.
 For more information, see [.NET environment variables](/dotnet/core/tools/dotnet-environment-variables).
-1. Picking the first launch profile defined in _launchSettings.json_.
+1. The first launch profile defined in _launchSettings.json_.

 Consider the following _launchSettings.json_ file: